 The incidence of diarrhoea is going to increase as the flood levels are going to recede.
 This will be due to lack of quality and clean food material available for the livestock to graze and as mentioned above will lead to a challenged immune system due to starvation and hypothermia.
-The diarrhoea could be due to two reasons - internal parasites and bacterial infections.
-These two diarrhoea causing agents will be plentiful in numbers as the immune system is challenged.
+The diarrhoea could be due to two reasons internal parasites and bacterial agents will be plentiful in numbers as the immune system is challenged.
 The diarrhoea caused by these two agents is different in nature.